 Hey!
 We’re Greg and Sara, the authors and creators of this website.
-We’ve been together for seven years and have been each other’s best friend, battle buddy, and partner in crime through it all.
+We’ve been together for nine years and have been each other’s best friend, battle buddy, and partner in crime through it all.
 Together we graduated college, moved to California, worked the corporate ladder, and traveled around the world.
 Now you can find us in Austin, Texas selling real estate and coding websites.

 Growing up, I was the kid who always played it safe, and Greg was the kid who took every risk.
 While both approaches have their benefits and drawbacks, one of our biggest strengths as a couple is that together we create a healthy balance of stability and spontaneity.

-In December of 2015, stability was no longer healthy so we chose spontaneity.
-Greg and I left our life in California to travel the world.
+In December of 2015, Greg and I left our life in California to travel the world.

 Over the next year and a half we had the adventure of a lifetime.
 We ate pastries in Paris, drank with the locals in Spain, trekked through the Sahara desert in Morocco, toured skyscrapers in Dubai, and explored the subcontinent of India.